Guide to Buying Health Insurance for 2015: How Health Insurance Works

 If you buy insurance through your state marketplace, you’ll be able to see and compare the cost-sharing structure of plans before you buy.
 If you get insurance through a job, the information will be on the Summary of Benefits and Coverage form.

 These are the four cost-sharing terms you will see.
-Keep in mind that deductibles, copays, coinsurance only apply to covered services.
-So make sure you understand your plans network!
+Keep in mind that deductibles, copays, and coinsurance only apply to covered services.
+Make sure you understand your plan’s network!

 Copay.
 A fixed dollar amount you pay for certain types of care.
-You might pay a $20 for a doctor visit and the insurance company will pick up the rest.
+You might pay $20 for a doctor visit, and the insurance company will pick up the rest.
 Plans with higher premiums generally have lower copays, and vice versa.
-And some plans do not have copays at all.
+Some plans do not have copays at all.
 They use other methods of cost-sharing.

 Coinsurance.
 A percentage of the cost of your medical care.
 For an MRI that costs $1,000, you might pay 20 percent ($200).
 Your insurance company will pay the other 80 percent ($800).
 Coinsurance typically only kicks in after you reach your deductible, so it is much less important on high deductible plans where the out-of-pocket maximum is close to your deductible amount.
 Plans with higher premiums generally pick up a larger portion of the bill.